GNAYUOHZ/centernet-visdrone/README.md

 # centernet-visdrone
 Implement of CenterNet on [visdrone2019](http://aiskyeye.com) dataset.
-The neck is modified to fpn with deconv and the down_ratio is set to 2.
+The neck is modified to fpn with deconv.
 The entire project has less than 2000 lines of code.

 ![image](https://z3.ax1x.com/2021/05/15/g65sQs.png)